โ kubernetes, kyverno โ 1 min read

 Both examples above will trigger when a new namespace is created then Kyverno will automatically generate the configmaps in the newly created namespace.

-1# Create a configmap in default namespace (We need this configmap for generating resources)2โ evalsocket โ kubectl create configmap config-template -n default --from-literal=special.how=very3configmap/config-template created4โ evalsocket โ kubectl apply -f namespace-configmap.yaml5clusterpolicy.kyverno.io/basic-policy created6# Trigger the policy by creating a namespace7โ evalsocket โ kubectl create namespace kyverno-example8namespace/kyverno-example created9#Verify the resources10โ evalsocket โ kubectl get configmap -n kyverno-example11NAME DATA AGE12config-app 2 5s13default-config 1 6s14
+# Create a configmap in default namespace (We need this configmap for generating resources)โ evalsocket โ kubectl create configmap config-template -n default --from-literal=special.how=veryconfigmap/config-template createdโ evalsocket โ kubectl apply -f namespace-configmap.yamlclusterpolicy.kyverno.io/basic-policy created# Trigger the policy by creating a namespaceโ evalsocket โ kubectl create namespace kyverno-examplenamespace/kyverno-example created#Verify the resourcesโ evalsocket โ kubectl get configmap -n kyverno-exampleNAME DATA AGEconfig-app 2 5sdefault-config 1 6s

 Now let's discuss the behavior of the field synchronize: true